zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 1. Data itself (contents) is flawed
     - occasional errors, typos, *etc.*
+    - low fidelity extraction
     - missing or highly missing
     - rampant errors or "near-lies"
 2. Data need to be turned into *analytic dataset* (more later)
 3. Data exist but are called 130 different things.
 4. Data are called misleading things (names don't mean what clinicians think)
+5. Data exist only in "free text"
-5. Data can be auto-extracted but we must build that pipeline.
+    - Data can be auto-extracted but we must build that pipeline.
-6. Data exist but need human judgment to extract.
+    - Data exist but need human judgment to extract.
-7. Data you want aren't in here at all.
+6. Data you want aren't in here at all.

 ## What "data cleaning" means